kaeeraa/kaede/src/__mocks__/README.md

 # Vitest mocks

-This folder contains fake versions of some libraries (for example, Tauri) that can't run in a default testing (Vitest) environment.
+This folder contains a code to imitate some libraries behaviour (for example, Tauri) in the `Vitest` testing environment.

 See https://vitest.dev/guide/mocking for more.